Section 08 / 10

 Restructuring Tool 2: Refinancing (New Murabahah)

-Per, a solvent debtor can request a NEW, independent Murabahah financing.
+A solvent debtor can request a new, independent Murabahah financing.
 The bank purchases an asset and resells it to the customer at cost plus profit.
-If the profit is higher than the original debt, the new debt is larger — BUT this is permissible because: (a) the new Murabahah is fully independent (not tied to the old debt), (b) the customer takes real ownership and can dispose of the asset, and (c) the customer has 1 business day to use the proceeds to settle the old debt.
-This effectively "rolls" the old debt into new financing with improved terms.
+If the profit is higher than the original debt, the new debt is larger, but this is permissible only when the new Murabahah is independent of the old debt, the customer takes real ownership and can dispose of the asset freely, and any use of proceeds to settle the old debt remains the customer's choice rather than a contractual condition.
+A short operational settlement window may be used, but the new contract must not require settlement of the old debt.

 Restructuring Tool 3: Charity and Concession